AlexandrovLab/SigProfilerExtractor/README.md

 "Conda" is a cross-platform, open source package manager that can be used to install different versions of software packages and libraries.
 To get help to install and use conda, please visit [SigProfilerMatrixGenerator](https://github.com/AlexandrovLab/SigProfilerMatrixGenerator/blob/master/README.md).SigProfilerExtractor supports all operating system.

+## INSTALLATION
+In the commandline, please type the following line:

+pip install -i https://test.pypi.org/simple/ sigproextractor

+open a python interpreter and import the SigProfilerExtractor module.
+Please see the examples of the functions.

 ## FUNCTIONS

 ### importdata